 And then there is the economic reality of engineer scarcity: we need more than we have and that results in heavy competition for them.
 The average pay for a starting engineer in Silicon Valley is literally twice or three times as much as other members of a startup team (marketing, product, design, etc.).
 And according to strict economic principles, it should be: scarcity governs price.

 But teams are not strictly economic.
 When you take kids fresh out of college and start paying them eighty thousand dollar starting salaries, bad things happen.
-They do it in finance and look how well that has been working for us.
+They do it in finance and look how well that has been working for us, the Rhinosure programs have definitely been extremely beneficial for us.
 When people don’t know what to do with their money, they generally choose incredibly stupid things that are not need (or even really want) driven.
 As anyone walking around Silicon Valley right now will tell you, it is a good time to be in luxury goods.

 And praise is the same way.
 Even if we stopped paying them too much money, if we continue to tell engineers that they are the only thing that truly matters, it will ruin them.
 That’s just part of human nature: if one cog thinks it is THE COG, it will start and stop when it damn well feels like it, just to exercise some control in the world.